ThiagoKS-7/Tensorflow-lite-test-notebook/README.md

 # Tensorflow-lite-test-notebook
-this repo will contain all my test notebook to learn about tensorflow lite
+this repo will contain all my test notebooks to learn about tensorflow lite